-The last big update of Photoshop added some much needed features in Content Aware Fill.
-This is the tech that magically fills in area that we select with pixel similar to the surrounding area.
+The last big update of Photoshop added some much-needed features in Content-Aware Fill.
+This is the tech that magically fills in an area that we select with pixel similar to the surrounding area.

-We now have 3 modes, rectangle, which is the old default, auto which often does a better job that rectangle and now we have Custom.
-Custom allows you to paint on the image an only the painted areas will be used.
+We now have 3 modes, rectangle, which is the old default, an auto which often does a better job than rectangle, and now we have Custom.
+Custom allows you to paint on the image and only the painted areas will be used.
 As before, you have to access this through the menu Edit>Content Aware Fill.

-In the past you scaled something by dragging, and to constrain you held down the Shift key.
+In the past, you scaled something by dragging, and to constrain you held down the Shift key.
 Then last year a “small” change to the way we transformed happened.
 Just like every other program on earth, scaling was constrained (staying in proportion) by default and you now hold down the Shift key to squish or scale non proportionally.
-Now we have the best of both world with a link at the top tool bar to constrain or not.
+Now we have the best of both worlds with a link at the top toolbar to constrain or not.

-- Canvas: Dynamically change canvas size and orientation by typing in new size
+- Canvas: Dynamically change the canvas size and orientation by typing in a new size

 - Rulers, Grids + Guides